Rebel Wilson: Lawsuits

 On 16 May 2016, Wilson said print and online articles in Woman's Day, the Australian Women's Weekly, NW and OK! magazines made her out to be a serial liar.
 According to a defamation writ filed in the Supreme Court of Victoria, Wilson said her reputation and credit had suffered and she had been humiliated and embarrassed.
 She also sued for special damages, claiming she missed out on roles and others were terminated because of the articles.
 Wilson was represented by Matthew Collins QC.
 On 15 June 2017, a six-person jury ruled in Wilson's favour, finding that publisher Bauer Media Group had indeed wrongly painted the actress as a serial liar, and that publishing the articles was likely to have caused harm to her career.

-On 13 September 2017, Wilson was awarded in damages.
-Wilson's lawyer Richard Leder, said "Today's verdict is a significant record—it's about four times the highest previous verdict in a defamation case in Australia."
-In June 2017, Wilson tweeted "Any dollars I receive will go to charity, scholarships or invested into the Aussie film industry to provide jobs."
+On 13 September 2017, Wilson was awarded approximately in damages; sources conflict on the exact amount.
+Wilson's lawyer Richard Leder said: "Today's verdict is a significant record—it's about four times the highest previous verdict in a defamation case in Australia."
+In June 2017, Wilson tweeted: "Any dollars I receive will go to charity, scholarships or invested into the Aussie film industry to provide jobs."

 Bauer Media appealed the amount of the damages.
-On 14 June 2018, Bauer Media won its appeal and the damages were reduced to $600,000, meaning that she had to pay back A$4.1m and A$60,000 in interest.
+On 14 June 2018, Bauer Media won its appeal; the damages were reduced to $600,000, and Wilson was ordered to repay more than A$4,000,000 of the initial settlement.
 She also had to cover 80% of what Bauer spent on its appeal.
 Wilson announced her intention to appeal against the decision, and lodged an appeal with the High Court on 11 July 2018.
 The High Court refused the application on 16 November 2018.

+Wilson was subject to a defamation suit at the Federal Court of Australia in Sydney in April 2026, lodged by Charlotte MacInnes, an actor who appeared in Wilson's film The Deb.
+In Instagram posts in 2024 and 2025, Wilson alleged that the actor had accused a producer of harassment but then withdrawn the accusation in exchange for career benefits.
+The case was dismissed with Australia Federal Court Justice Elisabeth Raper ordering that Wilson's costs be repaid by MacInnes.